Paul Goldschmidt Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.87).
+- The Guardians' 3.86 team ERA ranks ninth across all league pitching staffs.

 - The Guardians give up the seventh-fewest home runs in baseball (50 total, one per game).

-- The Guardians will send Bieber (3-3) to the mound for his 11th start of the season.
-He is 3-3 with a 3.08 ERA and 47 strikeouts through 64 1/3 innings pitched.
+- Bibee gets the start for the Guardians, his sixth of the season.
+He is 1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched.

-- The righty last pitched on Sunday against the New York Mets, when he went eight innings, allowing two earned runs while giving up seven hits.
+- In his most recent time out on Sunday, the right-hander tossed six innings against the New York Mets, giving up two earned runs while surrendering seven hits.

+- The 24-year-old has an ERA of 3.18, with 7.9 strikeouts per nine innings, in five games this season.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.